Booking.com: best prices

 Joan of Arc is also evident in Place General de Gaulle where you will find the 'Maison de Janne d'Arc' (House of Joan of Arc) where she stayed in 1429.
 In fact the building was rebuilt after the Second World War, and contains various objects depicting Orleans during the siege from which Joan of Arc saved it.

-Orleans Musee de Beaux Arts: The city of Orleans is rich in history and art, so where better to start a tour than the Museum of Fine Arts.
+Orleans is rich in history and art and the Museum of Fine Arts is well worth a visit.
 The Museum houses a masterpiece by Velasquez [1599-1660] (called the 'Saint Thomas'), and some landscapes by François Boucher (1703-1770).
 The museum also has a rich collection of works by 16th century Italian painters Correggio, Carracci, Annibale, Agostino and Ludovico, and modern and contemporary art by Jean Hélion, Paul Gauguin and Picasso.
-In the Great Hall you can admire a painting by Simon Hantai (1922-2008), nearly 17 metres, a landscape by Olivier Debré (1920-1999) and a picture from the Chinese painter Zao Wo Ki (born in 1921).
+In the Great Hall you can admire a painting by Simon Hantai (1922-2008), of nearly 17 metres, a landscape by Olivier Debré (1920-1999) and a picture from the Chinese painter Zao Wo Ki (born in 1921).

-Another way in which Orleans shows itself to be deeply rooted in its traditions is evident local restaurants, which include ancient traditional recipes, such as the 'brachette de lotte', 'andouillette artisanale', 'pavé d'ane' and other French regional dishes, like braised rabbit with wild mushrooms.
+Whilst in Orleans try some of the traditional recipes, such as the 'brochette de lotte', 'andouillette artisanale', 'pavé d'ane' and other French regional dishes, like braised rabbit with wild mushrooms.